PyFireCoimbra/PyFireStation/README.md

 Fire propagation simulation based on the Rothermel equations, following closely the implementation of [FireStation - Lopes et. al (2002)](https://doi.org/10.1016/S1364-8152%2801%2900072-X).
-The purpose of this package is to provide an easy and modern framework for testing and developing
+The purpose of this package is to provide an easy and modern framework for testing and developing fire propagation and fuel parameter models, and to support future scientific research in these fields.

 ## Requirements